Norton 1934 “Model 18” 490 cc OHV single frame # 53964 engine # 59334

 Among the new features for 1934 were an oil bath chain case to the primary drive, consisting of two halves of the chain case hermetically sealed by means of a rubber band; rubber block shock absorber incorporated in the clutch and rebound springs on the front forks.
 This last feature had already been used on International models in 1933 but was now used throughout the whole range.

 According to the accompanying factory record card this M18 was despatched on August 2nd 1934 to dealer Nash of Hammersmith.
 As extras were noted Lucas lighting set, foot change and panel tank.
-Frame, engine, gearbox and magneto numbers are still as noted on the record card.
+Frame, engine, gearbox, front forks and magneto numbers are still as noted on the record card.
 This post-vintage Sports machine is an older restoration in good overall condition.
 She comes with current Dutch registration.